 The Town owns a parcel of land, which it has leased to various cell phone providers in connection with the provision for wireless communications services.
-During the fiscal year ended September 30, 2018, there were three lease agreements in effect which require a five year commitment with 3 consecutive 5 year renewal options.
-For the fiscal year ended September 30, 2018 the Town received rental income of approximately \$84,000.
-In addition, one provider pays its rent in advance; therefore, advanced rent totaling \$10,950 has been recorded as unearned revenue at September 30, 2018.
+During the fiscal year ended September 30, 2019, there were three lease agreements in effect.
+One lease requires a five year commitment with 3 consecutive 5 year renewal options.
+The other two leases are annual commitments.
+For the fiscal year ended September 30, 2019 the Town received rental income of approximately \$87,000.
+In addition, one provider pays its rent in advance; therefore, advanced rent totaling \$10,950 has been recorded as unearned revenue at September 30, 2019.